elixir-or-tools/exhort/README.md

 Exhort is an Elixir interface to the [Google OR Tools](https://developers.google.com/optimization).

-Currently, there are C++ (native) and Python interfaces to the Google OR tools, with Java and C#.
+Currently, there are C++ (native) Python, Java and C# interfaces to the Google OR tools.

 Exhort is similar to the non-native interfaces to the tooling, but uses [NIFs](https://www.erlang.org/doc/tutorial/nif.html) instead of